What is a benchmark?

 Paris-Aligned Benchmarks (PABs) aim to align investment portfolios with the goals of the 2015 Paris Agreement.
 This is a global treaty which aims to keep the rise of global temperature well below 2°C above pre-industrial levels.
 PABs offer a way for investors to align their investments with these goals and gradually reduce investment in high carbon emitters.

-How do Paris-aligned benchmarks work?
+How do Paris-Aligned benchmarks work?

 To be classified as a PAB, an index must meet specific criteria defined by technical experts of the European Union (EU).
 The criteria are designed to ensure investments are in line with the Paris Agreement requirements for carbon emission reduction.
 The EU regulation ensures transparency, consistency, and reliability in how these benchmarks are developed and used by investors.